mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 With the Sword Worlds unable to organise retaliation, the Darrians made good use of the cessation of hostilities – decommissioning hundreds of gulags they found on Entrope and offering citizenship to any Sword Worlders who wished to change nationality.
 Funding new industrialization and infrastructure, the burgeoning populace began to turn Entrope from a frozen strip mine into a highly productive manufacturing world.

 From 800 to 860, the Imperium undertook a series of psionic purges.
-While the Darrians were open- minded regarding psionics, they subtly began to tone down the open use of them in order to maintain good relationships with their allies.
+While the Darrians were open-minded regarding psionics, they subtly began to tone down the open use of them in order to maintain good relationships with their allies.
 The Psionic Suppressions drove many psions to seek asylum in the Confederation where they were covertly accepted and secreted on Rorre.
 While Imperial citizens believe the Darrians share their hatred for psionics, the higher echelons of the military and espionage services were aware of psionic enclaves within the Confederation but chose not to take issue with it.

 In 848 the Sword Worlds government again collapsed, leading to four years of anarchy.
 The collapse was welcomed by most Darrians but political scientists feared this would eventually lead to a stronger, more authoritarian government.
 Their fears proved to be accurate with the formation of the Sword Worlds Confederation.
 To their relief however, the new central government were not able to re-establish a joint fleet.